MileHacker Logo

 Airport & Connections

-The main airport serving Baise is Baise Bama Airport (Bose Bama Airport, AEB), located approximately 38 kilometers (24 miles) from the city center.
+The main airport serving Baise is Baise Bama Airport (Bose Bama Airport, AEB), situated about 38 kilometers (24 miles) from the city center.
 This regional airport handles domestic flights.
 Airlines operating here often include China Southern Airlines, Lucky Air, China Eastern Airlines, and other regional carriers.

 Air Travel Facts